Cool Off High Energy Bills

 Cool Roofs Bring Energy Savings

 Composite slate and shake roofing tiles are rated independently by the Cool Roof Rating Council (CRRC).
-Several of DaVinci’s Cool Roof slate and shake roofing products have even earned the designation of ENERGY STAR qualified products —band all of them are Title 24 compliant for installation in California.

 If you’re thinking about investing in a Cool Roof for your home, visit the free Roof Savings Calculator online.
 You can input information on your home to estimate the savings you’ll gain by installing a Cool Roof.
 And, for a more detailed look at understanding Cool Roofs, you can view the “Cool Roofs for Hot Projects” article from the CRRC HERE.